It is a powerful aromatic amino acid that is a staple for dopamine, epinephrine, norepinephrine, and thyroid hormones.

-The researchers concluded that no recommendations can be made on whether tyrosine supplements are effective for the treatment of PKU.
+The researchers concluded that no recommendations could be made on whether tyrosine supplements are effective for PKU treatment.

 It is believed that depression occurs when the neurotransmitters in your brain become unbalanced.
 Antidepressants are commonly prescribed to help realign and balance them.